-All those lands underlying an existing floating boat dock, three pilings, one dolphin, gangway lying adjacent to that Parcel 2 as described in Exhibit "A" of Individual Grant Deed recorded January 28, 2003, in Book 20030128 Page 2268 in Official Records of said County.
+All those lands underlying an existing floating boat dock with a single berth, four pilings, dolphin, gangway lying adjacent to that parcel as described in Exhibit "A" of that Individual Quitclaim Deed recorded March 21, 2001, in Book 20010321 Page 0760 in Official Records of said County.

-TOGETHER WITH that any applicable impact area(s).
+TOGETHER WITH any applicable impact area(s).

-ALSO TOGETHER WITH that land lying immediately beneath any bank protection structure adjacent to said parcel.
+ALSO TOGETHER WITH any land lying immediately beneath any bank protection structure adjacent to said parcel.

-EXCEPTING THEREFROM any portion(s) lying landward of the Ordinary High Water Mark of the bank of the Sacramento River.
+EXCEPTING THEREFROM any portion(s) lying landward of the Ordinary High Water Mark of the Sacramento River.